 "Rails of "

 → The LOTUS module which unlocks railbound vehicles, like trams and trains, is already for sale.
 Finished is the physics and infrastructure, which is needed to simulate and drive railbound vehicles of all kind realistically.
 This module is patched and extended permanently, so it will contain signals, signal boxes and train protection systems as well, later.

 "Streets of "

-→ The LOTUS module which unlocks streetbound vehicles has been published meanwhile.
+→ The LOTUS module which unlocks streetbound vehicles, like busses and cars, has been published meanwhile.
 So it is already possible to import street vehicles with the Content Tool.

 "Wings of "

 → The LOTUS module to fly will be published significantly later than Rails and Streets.
 We have not begun with the neccessary implementations to LOTUS.